In 2020, Snapchat isn’t quite what it used to be.

 Snapchat offers a host of different Camera Modes, so you can find fun and interesting ways to take a snap.

-Camera Modes include:
+in 2020 Snapchat Camera Modes include:

 - Focus Mode – a depth-of-field effect that focuses on a face.